Time-Optimized Safe Navigation in Unstructured Environments through Learning Based Depth Completion: Introduction

 To address these challenges, we propose an autonomous quadrotor navigation framework that enables real-time exploration and mapping of unknown indoor and outdoor environments.
 The system operates using a lightweight sensor suite consisting of cameras, an IMU, and GPS (when available), making it well-suited for SWaP-constrained platforms.
 Our navigation stack can generate high quality depth, convert it to an accurate map, and autonomously plan safe trajectories around obstacles illustrated in Fig.~\ref{fig:intro_figure}.
 In this context, safety refers to the system's ability to provide guarantees for the planned trajectories by ensuring they avoid collisions with obstacles and stay within operational limits, based on the robot's current environment map.

-\textbf{Contributions.} The contributions of this work are \begin{itemize} \item We develop a visual perception algorithm capable of generating dense and low-noise point clouds.
-Our method combines monocular, learning-based depth estimation with a traditional commercial off-the-shelf stereo matching solution.
-As a result, it produces depth estimates †with longer range, lower noise, and improved structural consistency compared to standard commercial solutions. \item We propose the first real-time implementation in unknown environments for shortest path on the graph of convex sets (our path planning method).
-Our path planning method computation scales well with the size and complexity of maps outperforming other popular methods like Rapidly-exploring Random Tree (RRT). \item We develop a unique time-optimized trajectory generation method with safety guarantees.
-We compare our trajectory generation method to MINCO \cite{WANG2022GCOPTER} another time-optimized trajectory method used in multiple popular works \cite{ren2025safety, zju_swarm, WANG2022GCOPTER} .
-Our method generates global trajectories more quickly while maintaining comparable optimality and ensuring safety. \item We extensively validate our navigation system in both indoor (GPS denied) and outdoor environments for exploration tasks under varying lighting conditions and harsh winds of up to $15\si{mph}$, demonstrating reliable performance over areas of up to $60\si{m}\times40\si{m}\times3\si{m}$. \end{itemize}
+\textbf{Contributions.} The contributions of this work are \begin{itemize} \item We develop a visual perception algorithm capable of generating dense and low-noise depth based on depth completion from learning based depth and classical computer vision. \item We propose the first real-time implementation for shortest path on the graph of convex sets (our path planning method) in unknown environments. \item We develop a unique time-optimized trajectory generation method with safety guarantees along with a mathematical derivation of our polynomial properties.
+Our method generates global trajectories more quickly while ensuring safety. \item We integrate the proposed algorithms into a complete software stack for real time onboard aerial autonomous navigation in unstructured environments that relies solely on lightweight onboard sensors, namely cameras and an IMU. \item We extensively validate our navigation system in both indoor (GPS denied) and outdoor environments for exploration tasks under varying lighting conditions and harsh winds of up to $15\si{mph}$, demonstrating reliable performance over areas of up to $60\si{m}\times40\si{m}\times3\si{m}$. \end{itemize}